Haghartsin Monastery

-Haghartsin (Հաղարծին) is a medieval monastery located near the town of Dilijan in the Tavush Province of Armenia.
+Haghartsin (Հաղարծին) is a medieval Armenian monastery located near the town of Dilijan in the Tavush Province of Armenia.
 It was built between the 10th and 13th centuries.
 It is composed of three churches: St. Gregory's (the oldest one), St. Stephen's, and St. Astvatsatsin (St. Mary's, the largest one), as well as a gavit and a refectory.

 Etymology

 Popular etymology derives the name of Haghartsin from the words khaghats’ 'moved around, played' and artsiv 'eagle'.
 Haghartsin is also the name of a stream which flows past the monastery and empties into the Aghstev.

 History

 Low-relief depiction commemorating the patronage of the Zakaryan brothers (Zakare and Ivane), on the upper east exterior wall of St. Astvatatsin Church.

 Haghartsin is thought to have been founded in the 10th century, although the exact founding date is unknown.
 It is assumed that kings of the Kiurikian dynasty, a branch of the Bagratuni dynasty, are buried in the partially destroyed sepulchre next to St. Gregory's Church, which contains two graves (formerly three) with partially legible inscriptions.
 According to another view, the Bagratuni kings Smbat II and Gagik I are the ones buried there, although the historian Stepanos Asoghik reports that Smbat was buried in Ani.
 The monastery was almost entirely destroyed by the Seljuks in the 11th century, but was then renovated by the Zakarid princes Zakare and Ivane from 1184.
 At that time, the Monastery Church of St. Gregory (Surb Grigor) was built, and simultaneously a žamatun was added on the western side.
 Ivane left a dedicatory inscription following the death of his brother in 1213:

 God loved my head's crown of glory — Zak‘aria — and called to Himself the one who was courageous.
 And I built our patrimonial Monastery of Hałarcin, a žamatun with arches and resembling a rock, adjacent to (the Church of) St. Gregory.
 And I donated an orchard in Erewan in memory of my brother and its servants are required to officiate a mass perpetually at the main altar for Zak‘arē...